St. Louis' Gateway Arch Gets a Revamp, and a New Identity

 St. Louis’ Gateway Arch once stood in splendid isolation.
-A new, $380 million renovation of its grounds brings it closer to downtown.
+A new $380-million renovation of its grounds brings it closer to downtown.

 Until recently, the grounds of St. Louis’ Gateway Arch were as hemmed in and isolated as the shimmering catenary curve that defines the city is grand and imperious.

-Note: CORRECTIONS: An earlier version of this article mistakenly described the Great Rivers Greenway as a nonprofit; it is a public agency.